 AYI Centres was official registered and began operating in August 2016 in Ghana.
-3 years later, we are now running in 2019 our own dedicated IT and Library Centre.
+We are now running our own dedicated IT and Library Centre.

 Our first program was in partnership with the Teshie branch library of the Ghana Libraries Authority.
 Since then there have been over 700 children in our programs between the ages of 8 to 17 engaged in individual reading and learning session, group educational activities and also sports and recreational sessions.
 Lunch is also provided during the Saturday programs.